Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 Choose centralized UPS when…

-• Existing facility electrical infrastructure is in place
+• Existing facility infrastructure is in place

-• Load is large-scale, stable, and predictable
+• Load is large-scale and stable / predictable

 • Centralized ops team manages power systems